 Year after year, many of our travelers comment that the beautiful underwater environment was their favorite part of the safari.
 We strongly encourage you to snorkel even if you are not a strong swimmer.
-The Samba crew will always assist you if you are uncomfortable!
+The Samba crew will always assist you!
 If you elect not to snorkel, you can relax aboard the Samba.